BobMervell/Second-Order-Dynamics/README.md

 ## 📝 License:

-This project is licensed under the, you can use and modify it except for commercial uses credit is needed.
+This project is licensed under the CC BY-NC 4.0, you can use and modify it except for commercial uses credit is needed.

 ## 🌟 Support: